diku-dk/pfp-e2020-pub/README.md

 group project.
 Do not assume you can solve them without showing up to the lab sessions.

-On Monday, the teaching consists of an online lecture (Zoom link TBA).
+The **lectures** are held online [in this Zoom meeting](https://ucph-ku.zoom.us/j/69083139879) (except the first Wednesday, see below).

-On Wednesday, we neet physically in "Kursussal 3" at Zoo (across the park from DIKU).
+For the labs we meet physically in "Kursussal 3" at Zoo (across the park from DIKU).
 It's full of dead animals.

-**Note that the teaching times are different for the first three teaching days compared to the rest of the course.**
+**Note that the teaching times are different for the first three teaching days compared to the rest of the course, and that the lecture on Wednesday 18/11 from 13:00-15:00 is physical at Kursussal 3.**

 | Date | Time | Topic | Material |
 | --- | --- | --- | --- |